The Old New Thing

 Access to a file's attributes is controlled by two things

-We saw some time ago that permission to delete a file is granted either if you have DELETE access on the file, or if you have FILE_DELETE_CHILD access on the containing directory.
-File attributes behave in an analogous way.
-Permission to read a file's attributes is granted either if you have FILE_READ_ATTRIBUTES access on the file...
+We saw some time ago that permission to delete a file is granted either File attributes behave in an analogous way.
+Permission to read a file's attributes is granted either If you want the file's attributes, you could always get it by reading the directory, because one of the pieces of information you get from is the file attributes. ...

 Why can't I have variadic COM methods?